 You need to use a lighter fly line for Euro nymphing , with floating lines being the most popular choice.
 A heavy line will sag, potentially changing the angle of your sighter, or even messing with your drift and presentation.

-For fly fishing Euro nymph-style, you’ll need a specialized leader.
+For fly fishing Euro nymph-style, you’ll want a specialized leader.
 The Czech nymphing leader setup calls for a leader that ideally matches the length of your rod.
 Much more, and you’ll struggle to haul in a catch, and the best fishing is almost always had close at hand.

 Typical Euro leaders are made up of a stiffer butt section which gives you the power to flip your fly.
 Next comes that vital monofilament section called the sighter, and then finally, your tippet.
 The sighter is held high above the river and stands in for an indicator, allowing you to notice strikes instantly.

 As to your tippet, it should be around the same length as the depth you’re fishing.
 When choosing the best tippet for your fly fishing rig, you want to consider how quickly you want your fly to sink into the zone.
 The diameter of your tippet will affect this sink rate, so choose carefully.

 Most Euro nymphing flies have dense, heavy tungsten beads and may also have a lead underbody.
 You’ll find that there are a range of flies with different weights depending on how quickly you want them to sink.